Simoxus/DAWPresence/README.md

-A fork of the Discord Rich Presence app for DAWs (FL Studio, Ableton, and more), expanded with numerous QoL improvements
+A fork of the Discord Rich Presence app for DAW status displays (FL Studio, Ableton, and more), expanded with numerous QoL features

 _Please show [Myuuiii](https://github.com/Myuuiii) some love for their hard work, they're a great developer :)_
+##### ^ also this repository might be outdated since she's making a ton of great changes :joy:

 ## Supported DAWs